hifi-finance/pooled-nft/README.md

 ### ERC721Pool

-Represents a shared store of NFTs which operates as follows:
+Responsible for managing the NFTs and the ERC-20 (Pooled NFT) tokens, and operates as follows:

 - Any user can deposit NFTs to the pool in order to have an equivalent amount of the pool ERC-20 token minted and sent to their wallet address.
 - Any user can pull out any NFT from the pool by trading in an equivalent amount of the pool ERC-20 token to be burnt by the pool.